Click here to give to the Madagascar Cyclone Relief Fund

 The Eternal State

-We believe that the souls of those who have trusted in the Lord Jesus Christ for salvation do at death immediately pass into His presence and there remain in conscious bliss until the resurrection of the physical body at His coming for the Church, when soul and body reunited shall be associated with Him forever in glory, but the souls of unbelievers remain after death in conscious misery until the final judgment of the great white throne at the close of the millennium, when soul and body reunited shall be cast into the lake of fire, not to be annihilated, but to be punished with everlasting separation from the presence of the Lord and from the glory of His power.
-(Luke 16:19-26, 23:43; II Cor.
+We believe that the souls of those who have trusted in the Lord Jesus Christ for salvation do at death immediately pass into His presence and there remain in conscious bliss until the resurrection of the physical body at His coming for the Church, when soul and body reunited shall be associated with Him forever in glory, but the souls of unbelievers remain after death in conscious misery until the final judgment of the great white throne at the close of the millennium, when soul and body reunited shall be cast into the lake of fire, not to be annihilated, but to receive everlasting punishment, under the righteous wrath of God in separation from the presence of the Lord and from the glory of His power.
+(Luke 16:19-26,23:43; II Cor.
 5:8; Phil.
 1:23; II Thess.
 1:7-9; Rev. 20:11-15)

 The Responsibility of Believers